Art404/boiler404/README.md

 ```

-# TO DO
+# TODO

 * Fix build process.
 Because Heroku doesnt have cli capabilities, we use a hacky `deploy.js` script on postinstall.
-This forces us to include dev dependencies in the regular dependencies, which slows build time.
+This forces us to include dev dependencies in the regular dependencies, adds deployment bloat & looks weird.
 * Make menu icons + colors come from config.
 Right now they are hardcoded.
 * Support `Row` on all pages, currently limited to front page (these should be dynamically created)
 * Clean up CSS